This section describes four levels of changes that users should be aware of when upgrading a system:

 External Database “SQLTags” Providers No Longer Supported

 The “Database Provider” and “Database Driving Providers” are no longer supported in Ignition 8.
 These systems were very early ways to bridge outside data into Ignition’s tag system and have been replaced over the years with much easier and faster methods of data integration.
-If you are still using these features, please contact us to explore migration strategies.

 32 bit Support